Getting Started with Instructor¶

 # Output: Name: John Doe, Age: 30

 This example demonstrates the core workflow: 1.
 Define a Pydantic model for your output structure 2.
-Patch your LLM client with Instructor 3.
-Request structured output using the response_model
+Create an Instructor client with from_provider 3.
+Request structured output using the response_model parameter

 Validation and Error Handling¶